iamkirankumaryadav/Library/Data Science/Steps/Exploratory Data Analysis.md

 3. Identify Data Types, Number of Observations
 4. Check for Missing Data | Identify Missing Data
 5. Explore Categorical Features
+6. Explore Target Variable

+### Ask Questions
+1. Are the Values on the Right Scale.
+2. Reason for Missing Data

+### Data Visualization
+1. Scatter Plot and Histograms to Find Relationships between the Continuous Variables.
+2. Bar Plot to know about Categorical Variables.
+3. Histogram to understand **Distribution** of Data.
+4. Box Plot, Scatter and Histogram to find **Outliers**.
+5. Set Boundaries | Filters or Trim Data Set.
+6. Measurement Errors | Need **Normalization** or **Standardization**